 A bit extreme, eh?
 The printed books on the table look more inviting!

 Even if you have perfect vision, indulge me here for a second.
-You know when you go in for an eye exam and you're asked to look at a combination of letters and numbers on a chart against a far wall?
-You read the first few lines, then realize you actually can't go any further.
+You know when you go in for an eye exam and you’re asked to look at a combination of letters and numbers on a chart against a far wall?
+You read the first few lines, then realize you actually can’t go any further.
 Then you get prescribed glasses (or contacts) and you can all of a sudden read every letter and number.
 And even the ones you could read before are now so much clearer.

 Here comes the Matrix!
 For better or for worse major corporations and tech companies want to be the first to break through into quantum computing.
 To possess this technology will change our world.
 But who will control it and what will it be used for?
 As I’ve reflected on the Matrix movie it seems like simulation is both heaven and hell for human beings.
 Sanctified imagination can unleash potential and help us overcome.
 But at one point God said humanity’s thoughts were “evil and that continually…” So how successful will we be in riding this light for good?
 And what of the machines?
 Will they be servant or master in this realized world?

 In the meantime close doesn’t count, but really close does. (watch the videos at the link).
 What are your thoughts about IBM taking a Quantum Leap?
 Will we get there?
 Will it be a dream or nightmare?